AlisQI API overview

 All API calls are subject to authentication.
 In order to invoke the AlisQI API endpoints, developers need to create an authentication token.

 Each token is connected to a single user.
-The READ/WRITE permission this user has for analysis-sets (via its user group), also apply to the API invocations.
+The READ/WRITE permission this user has for analysis-sets (via its user group), also applies to the API invocations.
 More information on the user and permission management in AlisQI.

 To create a new token, select a user account and click save.
 When you access the API using this token, you can perform any actions that the selected user has permission for.
 For example, if you select a user who only has read access to a particular analysis-set, you will not be able to use the storeResults operation using that token.